David Jones García: Professional career

 After going undrafted in the 2024 NBA draft, Jones signed a two-way contract with the Philadelphia 76ers on 22 July 2024.
 However, he was waived on 26 September and on 28 October, he signed with the Mexico City Capitanes.
-In four games with the Capitanes, Jones averaged 21.2 points, 6.2 rebounds and 3.5 assists per game.
+In four games with the Capitanes, Jones García averaged 21.2 points, 6.2 rebounds, and 3.5 assists per game.

 On 22 November 2024, Jones was signed to a two-way contract by the Utah Jazz of the NBA, splitting time with their G League affiliate, the Salt Lake City Stars.
 However, on 1 January 2025, he was waived by the Jazz after only appearing in 13 games for the Salt Lake City Stars, and two days later he rejoined Mexico City.

 Jones participated in the 2025 NBA Summer League, and earned All-Summer League first team honors which were announced on July 22, 2025.
 On the same day, Jones signed a two-way contract with the San Antonio Spurs.
+He made 11 appearances for San Antonio during the 2025–26 NBA season, averaging 2.9 points, 1.2 rebounds, and 1.6 assists.
+On 4 February 2026, Jones was ruled out for the remainder of the season after undergoing surgery on his right ankle.

+On 22 July 2026, Jones García re–signed with San Antonio on a two–way contract.